A colored sl(N)-homology for links in S^3: Matrix Factorizations Associated to MOY Graphs

 We allow the MOY graph to be empty.
 In this case, we define

 where the $\zed_2$-grading and the quantum grading of $\C$ are both $0$. \end{definition}

-\begin{lemma} If $\Gamma$ is an MOY graph, then the homotopy type of $C(\Gamma)$ does not depend on the choice of the marking. \end{lemma} \begin{proof} We only need to show that adding or removing an extra marked point corresponds to a homotopy of matrix factorizations preserving both gradings.
+\begin{lemma} If $\Gamma$ is a MOY graph, then the homotopy type of $C(\Gamma)$ does not depend on the choice of the marking. \end{lemma} \begin{proof} We only need to show that adding or removing an extra marked point corresponds to a homotopy of matrix factorizations preserving the $\zed_2\oplus\zed$-grading.
 This follows easily from Proposition \ref{b-contraction}. \end{proof}